 Rats in Walls

-Sounds of gnawing, scuttling, clawing, small squeaking, or fighting, especially at night, are good indications of rat activity in walls.
-These rodents are capable of squeezing through holes or cracks as small as half an inch in diameter, and they may leave easily detected signs of their presence outside these holes.
+The stench of dead rats, urine, and feces is also a warning sign.
 Such signs can include droppings or urine stains near baseboards, tracks along dusty or dirty corners of floors, freshly accumulated wood shavings or bits of insulation, and even smudge marks on walls from oily rat fur.

 What Damage Can Rats Do in Walls?